1. Flying squirrels are like other North American squirrels: Their behaviour defined!

 Of course there are other culprits.
 Discover what they are here.

-If you want to know for sure what is happening at night, setup a Birdcam and it will show you for sure.
+If you want to know what is happening at night, setup a Birdcam and it will show you without a doubt, who is visiting at night.